 City of Ottawa

-Confirm your collection day and see what is being picked up on your next pick-up date.
+Confirm your collection day and see what is being picked up.

 This award-winning environmental program allows schools to implement organic composting programs at no cost.

 Most food and yard waste goes in your green bin.
 Find a complete list here.